mfms-ncsu/Matroid-Parity/README.md

 The modules are also available in the following separate files.

-`userGlob.i` -- contains definitions of various global constants, types,
+`userGlob.p` -- contains definitions of various global constants, types,
 	and variables that the user may want to change (e.g. maximum number of elements allowed).

-`parityGlob.i` -- contains global definitions that are independent of the
+`parityGlob.p` -- contains global definitions that are independent of the
 	type or size of matroids used.

-`input-output.i` -- contains I/O routines; comments in this module explain
+`input-output.p` -- contains I/O routines; comments in this module explain
 	the required format for the input.

-`trace-module.i` -- contains routines that do trace printout of the progress
+`trace-module.p` -- contains routines that do trace printout of the progress
 	of the algorithm (these should be modified to suit the taste of the user -- some could be turned into "stubs" if the corresponding print- out is not wanted).

-`blossom-augment.i` -- contains routines that perform blossom and augment
+`blossom-augment.p` -- contains routines that perform blossom and augment
 	steps.

-`depgraph.i` -- contains routines that access the dependence graph.
+`depgraph.p` -- contains routines that access the dependence graph.
 Two
-	subordinate modules, transforms.i and singletons.i handle situations unique to transforms and singletons.
+	subordinate modules, transforms.p and singletons.p handle situations unique to transforms and singletons.

-`graph.i` -- implements an abstract data type GRAPH (as described in AHU 1983).
+`graph.p` -- implements an abstract data type GRAPH (as described in AHU 1983).
 	This module may be useful in other graph algorithms, also.

-`spforest.i` -- this module maintains a spanning forest (i.e. the current base),
+`spforest.p` -- this module maintains a spanning forest (i.e. the current base),
 	using preorder numbering to determine adjacencies of elements not in the forest.

-`queues.i` -- general purpose routines for queues
+`queues.p` -- general purpose routines for queues

-`equiv.i` -- maintains the Union/Find structures using parent pointers and
+`equiv.p` -- maintains the Union/Find structures using parent pointers and
 	data compression.

 I hope the comments in the code, along with this outline are adequate to explain what's going on.
 If not, I can provide more detailed documentation.

+## Sample inputs

+All have a `.txt` extension.

+* `1986-Combinatorica-Gabow_Fig_2_2` - example from the paper

+* `tst1, tst2, tst3` - some small examples

+* `2016-Theory_Seminar-Fig_*` - examples (figures) from the paper *A Gentle Introduction to Matroid Algorithmics*, in `2016-Theory_Reading_Group.pdf`; pictures related to these are in the related pdf files